gofynd/fdk-client-javascript/documentation/public/INVENTORY.md

 ### getApiKey
-Get Slingshot Configuration Of  A Company
+Get apikey  for  Company  to call other Slingshot Configuration APIs